-The Underwriting Risk is the risk of loss due to the inadequacy of the hypothesis of pricing and reserving.
-Because of this definition, we observe that the underwriting risk originates, above all, in two processes:
+The Underwriting Risk is the risk of loss or adverse change in the value of insurance commitments due to inadequate pricing and reserving assumptions.
+Based on this definition, we note that underwriting risk arises mainly from two processes:

 - In the process of determining the premiums or pricing process, which includes not only the setting of the premium or the pricing of the contracts that the Entity sells or renews, but also the type of risks that are accepted and the type of contracts that are made. - In the process of calculating the reserves, which includes the decision on the current value of the commitments assumed by the company in insurance contracts, both those commitments that have not yet been produced and those that have already been made but are not yet known.